nikr/api_docs/doc/lists_api.md

 the people to be removed from the list after a few minutes.

 ### Parameters
 * `people_ids`: A JSON list containing ids of people you want removed from a list.
+Up to 100,000 ids are accepted.

 ### Example